MingyaoLiu/plex_pcloud_oracle_cloud_free/README.md

   WantedBy=multi-user.target
   ```

-  c.
-Start the pcloud service: `sudo systemctl start pcloud`
+  4. Start the pcloud service: `sudo systemctl start pcloud`

-  d. if mounted pcloud directory works and you can see all the files, enable pcloud service to startup: `sudo systemctl enable pcloud`
+  5. if mounted pcloud directory works and you can see all the files, enable pcloud service to startup: `sudo systemctl enable pcloud`

   6. reboot your server, and everything should work correctly.